nagasudhirpulla/taming_python/blog/skills/logging.md

 * In the above program, `fileHandler` sends logs to a file and `consoleHandler` sends logs to console
 * Both handlers are added to the logger object.
 Hence logs can be sent to both file and console.

-### zip the rotated log files to save storage space
+### compress the rotated log files to save storage space
 * Custom log rotation function can be used to customize log rotation process
 * For this case, we are compressing the rotated log file as a zip file using `zipfile` python module
 * This approach is very useful to save storage by compressing rotated logs